Measure Cloud Security Posture and Compliance Position with Saner CSPM

 From the trends chart you can gain insight into these and take proactive steps to improve security.

-I want to to predict future vulnerabilities.
+I want to predict future vulnerabilities.
 How can I do it from the dashboard?

 From the trends chart you can identify seasonal variations, predict and prepare for recurring vulnerabilities and mitigate future security risks.